CLI Reference

 0- No deprecated rules found1- Deprecated rules found (needs attention)2- Error (invalid config, file not found, etc.)

 Automatically migrate deprecated rules in your configuration file.
+Auto-replaces 1:1 rule renames, warns when manual intervention is needed (1:many splits or removals).

 Usage: